 Meanwhile, keyword relevancy relates to how your website or linked-to property performs for specific search terms.
 Target terms that rank as high as possible within the constraints of your budget.
 Don't neglect long-tail keywords.
 For instance, the long-tail version of the short-tail "green widgets" might be "where to find green widgets in Miami."

-2. Format for Position
+2. Format for Visibility

 3. Compelling, Catchy Copy Matters